zackees/keyvalue_sqlite/README.md

   * https://github.com/zackees/keyvalue_sqlite

 # Versions
+  * 1.0.7: Don't use "default" as the default table name, sqlite doesn't like it.
   * 1.0.6: Allow setting default timeout in the constructor
   * 1.0.5: Makes table name optional.
   * 1.0.4: Adds atomic_add to allow atomic int operations.